-Plot Synopsis: The world is filled with mythical beasts who try to live normal lives among humans who aren’t aware of their existence.
+Plot: The world is filled with mythical beasts who try to live normal lives among humans who aren’t aware of their existence.
 Each part of the world is protected by a dragon who is tasked with protecting these creatures and maintaining their secrecy.
-Jake Long, a reckless but determined teenager, is a dragon in training with New York City, and ultimately the United States as his main domain.
+Jake Long, a reckless but determined teenager, is a dragon in training with New York City, and ultimately the United States, as his main domain.
 His grandfather, the previous American Dragon, is getting too old to do the job, and is training Jake to pass on his title and responsibilities to him.
-However, Jake seems to want all of the fun and action with as little work as possible.
+However, Jake seems to want all of the fun and action of the role with as little work as possible.

 As Jake is out training with his grandpa and his magical talking gruff bulldog, Fu, they find signs that the Huntsman, a man that leads a group of hunters who target mythological beings, specifically dragons, has been in the area.
 His target tonight?
 Unicorns.

-Grandpa sends Jake out to fight the Huntsman on his own, and while Jake screws up his first attack, he does succeed in scaring the Unicorns into running away.
-The Huntsman targets Jake, who is only half transformed at the time, and as he manages to transform entirely, he’s knocked out by the Huntsman’s protege, Huntsgirl.
+Grandpa sends Jake out to fight the Huntsman on his own, and while Jake screws up his first attack, he does succeed in scaring the unicorns into running away.
+The Huntsman targets Jake, who is only half transformed at the time.
+As he manages to transform entirely, he’s knocked out by the Huntsman’s protégé, Huntsgirl.
 As the Huntsman calls for Huntsgirl to finish Jake off, Grandpa intercedes and rescues him, prompting both Huntsman and Huntsgirl to retreat.
-Seeing his extreme difficulty in even keeping up his transformation in battle and his previous failures in battle, Grandpa decides to amp up Jake’s training.
+Seeing his extreme difficulty in even keeping up his transformation and his previous failures in battle, Grandpa decides to amp up Jake’s training.

 After school the next day, Jake is forced to blow off skateboarding with his friends, Trixie and Spud, to go train.
 Grandpa’s training for the day turns out to be a lot of chores that incorporate certain aspects of Jake’s dragon-ness such as grasping a toilet brush with his dragon tongue to clean the toilet and sweeping with his tail.